MoshiMoshi0/TTController/docs/_pages/triggers/scheduletrigger.md

 ### Value
 <div class="variable-block" markdown="block">

 What value to return when current time matches the schedule.
-This can be used to invert the schedule.
+This can be used to invert the schedule

 **Required:** No<br>
 **Default value:**